HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/wab/wab/h_wab_response.md

 Filters are Java code that can be started on demand to run custom actions.
 They modify the request programmatically.
 Filters are extensions to the core feature.
 Use the servlet filter API to create custom filters.
 The filters manipulate the request or response from the portal to the content provider.
 Developers create the filters.

-The sample code below shows how such a filter could look like:
+The following sample code shows how a filter could look like:

 ```
 /*